Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The integration allows you to receive alerts and fail builds when any Black Duck Hub policy violations are met.

-### Question-70 ？？？
+### Question-70  ✅✅✅

 Your company develops an app for iOS.
 All users of the app have devices that are members of a private distribution group in Microsoft Visual
 Studio App Center.

 You plan to distribute a new release of the app

-You need to identify which certificate file you require to distribute the new release from App Center.
+**You need to identify which certificate file you require to distribute the new release from App Center.**

 Which file type should you upload to App Center?